During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 In addition, two colors are considered rare Depression glass and they are red and blue making them most valuable, expensive, and sought after more than the green and pink Depression glass.

-DOES PINK DEPRESSION GLASS GLOW?
+DOES ALL DEPRESSION GLASS GLOW?

 IS PINK DEPRESSION GLASS RADIOACTIVE?